-Police say person shot in Glasgow has died; 6 others injured
+Police officer stabbed, suspect shot in Glasgow

-A police officer in the Scottish city of Glasgow was stabbed and a male suspect shot by an armed officer in the heart of the city Friday.
+LONDON (AP) - A police officer in the Scottish city of Glasgow was stabbed and a male suspect shot by an armed officer in the heart of the city Friday.

 Police Scotland said the incident, which took place around 1:15 p.m., has been contained and that there is no threat to the wider public.